Radio Resource Management for Cellular-Connected UAV: A Learning Approach: The Proposed DRL-Aided Algorithm

-where $\mathcal{N}$ can be chosen to adapt to the inner environment \cite{lillicrap2015continuous}.
-For simplicity, Normal noise with variance $ \sigma_{P}^{2}$ is applied to generate artificial noise for the output of actor network, in which $\sigma_{P}^{2}$ is annealing alongside the learning process to guide the DDPG agent from exploration to exploitation.
+Different from probabilistic action selection policy on discrete actions for D3QN agent, exploration on continuous actions for TD3 agent can be realized via adding noise sampled from a noise process $\mathcal{N}$ to the actor network, i.e., $\hat{\mathbf{a}} \leftarrow \hat{\mathbf{a}} + \mathcal{N}$, where $\mathcal{N}$ can be chosen to adapt to the inner environment \cite{lillicrap2015continuous}.
+For simplicity, zero-mean Normal noise with variance $\sigma_{P}^{2}$ is applied to generate artificial noise for the output of actor network, where $\sigma_{P}^{2}$ is annealing alongside the learning process to guide the TD3 agent from exploration to exploitation.
+Without loss of generality, the additive noise posed on the target actor network $\mathcal{N}^{-}$ is generated from zero-mean Normal distribution with annealing variance $\sigma_{P}^{2}$ as well.